-Join us on the third Thursday of the month for a light breakfast and tour of our schools.
+Join us on the third Thursday of every month for a light breakfast and tour of our schools.
 See how we are preparing students in southern Dallas to achieve at the highest levels and thrive in school, college, and the competitive world beyond.

 All Third Thursday events begin at 7:45 a.m. and conclude at 9:00 a.m.
 To reserve your spot, contact firstname.lastname@example.org or call (214) 290-0176.

 KIPP DFW is successful because of the overwhelming support of the Dallas-Fort Worth community.
 We would like to recognize our partners that continuously help our KIPPsters thrive in school, college and beyond: After School All Stars, Big Brothers Big Sisters, Dallas Social Venture Partners, Hunton & Williams, imc2, Junior Achievement, North Texas Food Bank, Southern Methodist University, Advanced-Online, and Texas Women’s University G-Force.

 Mentor a KIPPster through Big Brothers Big Sisters

 Being a Big Brother or Big Sister to a KIPPster is one of the most fulfilling ways to get involved with KIPP DFW.
 Studies show that when a student has a mentor, they gain self-confidence and perform better in school.
 Just one year with a mentor can have a lasting effect on that child.
 You can mentor a current KIPPster (students in 5th-8th grades) or KIPP Alumni (high school students).